Monthly bookkeeping checklist for small business

 Regularly tracking stock levels helps you avoid both overstocking and running out of items, so you can respond effectively to customer demand.
 It also provides insights into purchasing trends, helping you plan inventory more accurately and make informed decisions for future stock management.

-10. Review financial performance:
+10. Review business performance:

 Final thoughts